 We provide assistance to passengers with reduced mobility or special needs

 We publish information on the services we offer in order to provide assistance to passengers with reduced mobility or special needs in a manner compatible with applicable safety regulations and EC regulation, 1107/2006.
-In order to give our passengers the best possible help and in accordance with EC regulation 1107/2006 we need information regarding your need for assistance at the latest 48 hours before departure, so we can inform the responsible Managing Body at the airport(s) about the assistance needed.
+In order to give our passengers the best possible help and in accordance with EC regulation 1107/2006, we require information regarding your need for assistance no later than 48 hours before departure so we can inform the responsible managing body at the airport(s) about the assistance needed.

-Watch this video from EC about the new regulations.
+Watch this video from EC about the regulations

 If your booking is made later, we will make all reasonable efforts to provide the service required.
-In this case we cannot guarantee that this can be done successfully.
+In this case, we cannot guarantee that service will be provided.

-Passengers with reduced mobility need to present themselves at the check in counter in good time before departure.
-If no other time is stipulated in writing the passenger need to present him- or herself at the check in counter no later than one hour prior to departure time.
-If the passenger chooses a meeting point the stipulated time is two hours prior to departure time.
+If no other time is stipulated in writing, passengers with reduced mobility must be at the check in counter no later than one hour prior to departure time.
+If the passenger chooses a meeting point, the stipulated time is two hours prior to departure time.

-If you require assistance in connection with your travel please contact SAS Sales & Services.
+If you require assistance in connection with your travel, please contact SAS Customer Contact Center.

-New rules concerning PRM on flights to and from United States
+PRM rules for flights to and from United States

 - Address to American authorities will be found at pages 27673 of above document.

-- If you need to contact a Complaints Resolution Officials:
+- If you need to contact a complaints resolution official: